 Surabaya is the second larger city of Indonesia.
-The city where I was born and spent half of my life which has changed enormously since I was last here.
+The city where I was born and spent a quarter of my life has changed enormously since I was last there.
 Everything changed so fast that I needed time to adjust.
-I didn't recognise my home or my neighbourhood.
+I didn't recognise my home and my neighbourhood.

-My home was located in a spacious area surrounded by only a few neighbours with loads of greens, but that turned into an extremely tight neighbourhood where houses are literally attached to each other and some have been separated by tiny alleyways in between.
-The home that Dad designed and built it himself did not look the same, everything has changed.
+The home I grew up in was located in a massive area surrounded by only a few neighbours with loads of greens.
+Sadly, that turned into an extremely tight neighbourhood where houses are literally attached to each other (just like houses built in The Netherlands) and some have been separated by tiny alleyways in between.
+Dad designed and built our house himself (with the help of a few constructors) which was cool but it no longer looked the same, everything has changed.

-Often, we all gathered to eat together along with loads of bla bla, have some good laughs, then go fishing at dusk till midnight at the canal outside.
-Mum always busy in the kitchen, making some Indonesian dishes while the bro’s are busy stocking up the fridge with alcohol as well as topping up snack jars.
-This is why its hard for me to leave SBY every time I am there.
+We often gathered to eat together along with loads of nonsense, have some good laughs, then go fishing at dusk till midnight at the canal outside our home.
+Mum loves being in the kitchen, making some somethings while the bro’s are busy stocking up the fridge with alcohol and keeping snack jars full.

-Even the rented winter jacket, onsite purchased gloves and beanie didn’t manage to keep my mama warm.
-I warned her well in advance to wear something thick instead, she rocked up with a fancy handbag wearing office pants, ballerina and a tee covered in denim jacket.
-Oh mama where you off to...
-Parents..
+The winter jacket, gloves and a beanie didn’t manage to keep mama warm.
+I warned her well in advance to wear something thick instead, she rocked up with a fancy handbag wearing office pants, ballerina and a tee covered in a denim jacket.
+Oh mama where you off to... parents are just as stubborn...

-After sunrise, we drove to the famous erupted volcanos side and then hiked to watch it from above.
+After sunrise, we drove to the famous erupted volcanos sides and then we hiked to watch it from above.
 We spent a couple of hours there before we visited a few other places nearby.
 This time we didn’t spend the weekend there and only stayed from morning till afternoon.

-Somehow, I felt that Bromo has slightly lost its originality, I missed the old Bromo or maybe it was because dad was a part of it.
+Somehow, I felt that Bromo has slightly lost its originality, I missed the old Bromo or maybe it was because dad was the biggest part of it.
 Nevertheless, my family and me had loads of fun there.
 We had an unforgettable experience and shall visit Bromo again.